 In addition, the method can also be used to study PFAS behavior.
 This could measure the fate of radiolabeled compounds in environmental treatment systems.

 Lapi said, “While I don’t think we will look at all of these PFASs, we would like to look at different families of these compounds.
 Next, we will see how they are distributed in the body.
 Because even with very small changes in these compounds, we were able to see differences in brain uptake.
 This is important because these may have neurological impacts.
 We saw different clearance patterns, blood binding, and other things.
 We want to look at different classes of compounds.
 For example, how they’re excreted from the body, how they accumulate.
 Then we will see if we can really say something about how you would get rid of these compounds.”

-Now, scientists want to know if this radio tracking method is useful for cleanup compounds in environmental situations where there is a contaminate issue.
+Now, scientists want to know if this radio-tracking method is useful for cleanup compounds in environmental situations with a contaminate issue.